Ketei/nexus-forge/README.md

 ## Documentation

+### In-Engine Documentation
 All custom classes within Nexus Forge include comprehensive **built-in documentation**, accessible directly through the Godot editor's **F1 help menu**.
+Written manually to assist the developer

+### GitHub Wiki
-For detailed setup instructions and usage guides, please refer to the project's [Wiki/Documentation Link Here].
+A wiki with detailed setup instructions and usage guides can be found on the project's [Wiki/Documentation Link Here].
+Please note that the GitHub Wiki has been generated with the assitance of AI but was reviewed in its totallity by me.
+A rewrite is planned for the future once I can dedicate less time to the code.